w3c/wai-arrm/content/acknowledgements.md

 ## Origins of ARRM

 ARRM traces back to independent work by Denis Boudreau and Bill Tyler over 15 years ago, each exploring role-based approaches to accessibility.
-They met in person at CSUN 2017 with Sean Kelly, where the alignment in their thinking sparked what became the foundation of ARRM.
+In 2012, Denis posted the [Accessibility Responsibility Breakdown](https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown) on a W3C Community Group page.
+Denis and Bill met in person at the 2017 CSUN conference with Sean Kelly, where the alignment in their thinking sparked what became the foundation of ARRM.

-In the years that followed, supported by a group of dedicated volunteers, an [Accessibility Responsibility Breakdown](https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown) wiki was created to articulate the concerns.
-This group was initially formed as a committee within W3C's Accessibility Education and Outreach Working Group ([EOWG](/about/groups/eowg/)) to refine this concept.
-This collaborative effort matured into a formal project, culminating in the release of ARRM’s first draft under W3C guidance in 2025.
+A group of dedicated volunteers worked to refine the concept under W3C’s Accessibility Education and Outreach Working Group (EOWG).
+In 2025, the [Accessibility Roles and Responsibilities Mapping (ARRM) Community Group](https://www.w3.org/community/arrm/) formed to continue this work.
+This collaborative effort culminated in the release of ARRM’s first draft under W3C guidance in 2025.

 ## Editors and contributors through March 2025